zowe/docs-site/docs/whats-new/zowe-v3-migration.md

 ```

 ### Removed Configuration Parameters

----
-The following configuration parameters have been deprecated in Zowe v3, so should be removed from your configuraion
+The following configuration parameters have been deprecated in Zowe v3.
+Ensure that these parameters are removed from your configuration.

 #### Deprecated Settings:

+**zowe.useConfigmgr**
-**zowe.useConfigmgr**: The parameter zowe.useConfigmgr=false is no longer supported.
+The parameter `zowe.useConfigmgr=false` is no longer supported.

+**components.gateway.server.internal**
-**components.gateway.server.internal**: The internal gateway server has been removed due to limited usage.
+The internal gateway server has been removed due to limited usage.

 ```yaml
 components: